Universidad Francisco Marroquín: Departments and projects

-The New Media digital library includes 1,500 hours of digitized and indexed educational material, and receives over 1000 visitors daily from around the world.

-The Museo Popol Vuh Museum offers its visitors a unique journey through Guatemalan history, illustrated by one of the best collections of pre-Hispanic and colonial art in the country.
+The Museo Popol Vuh Museum offers its visitors a journey through Guatemalan history, illustrated by its collection of pre-Hispanic and colonial art.
 The museum is a scientific, private, nonprofit organization for the conservation, investigation and the popularization of Guatemala's cultural and archeological heritage.

 Lienzo de Quauhquechollan is a large Nahua painting on cotton cloth (lienzo) that belongs to the pre-Hispanic tradition of documenting stories of migrations and conquests within a geographic context.
 Considered the first map of Guatemala, it is one of the few sources from the 16th century that tell of the military campaigns of Jorge de Alvarado in 1527.
 A digitally-restored copy and an animated recreation of the story, exhibited at the campus, are based on the research done by Dutch archaeologist Florine Asselbergs.

 The ITA Scholarship Program (an acronym for Impulso al Talento Academico) stands for "promotion of academic talent."
 The program grants scholarships for undergraduate degrees to the poorest, most highly qualified and most motivated students.
 The scholarship covers full tuition and fees, room and board, medical insurance, and a stipend for public transportation, books, and basic personal expenses.